affinity-team/slate/source/includes/_notes.md

 Deletes a note with a specified `note_id`.

-**Note:** An appropriate error will be returned if you are not the owner of the note you are trying to delete.
+**Note:** An appropriate error will be returned if you are not the creator of the note you are trying to delete.

 ### Path Parameters